 24 divers.
 7 incredible stops.
 Red Bull Cliff Diving World Series, let's go

-The Red Bull Cliff Diving World Series is back for its 14th season with three new locations and three new divers.
+The Red Bull Cliff Diving World Series is back for its 14th season and will be hitting New Zealand for the first time ever.

 Since 2009, the Red Bull Cliff Diving World Series has been the ultimate test of sporting skill and aerobatic artistry, as divers launch from a platform up to 27m from iconic buildings, gorges, cliff faces and even historic bridges.
 These athletes perform spectacular and intricate dives into calm rivers and choppy azure seas, all within the three or so seconds it takes before they impact the water at up to 5Gs.